 Q. 1 - What is the Lockbox?

 - The Lockbox is a service provided by a bank where money orders received at the designated P.O.
-Box are picked up and delivered to the bank responsible for processing and depositing the incoming Money Orders sent to inmates at some State of Maryland Correctional Institutions.
+Box are picked up and delivered to the bank responsible for processing and depositing the incoming Money Orders sent to incarcerated individuals at some State of Maryland Correctional Institutions.

 Q. 2 - What correctional institutions use Lockbox?

 - BCBIC - Baltimore Central Booking & Intake Center

 - BCCC - Baltimore City Correctional Center